Scale-mixture Birnbaum-Saunders quantile regression models applied to personal accident insurance data

 \section{Introduction}

 Birnbaum-Saunders (BS) regression models have proven to be good alternatives in insurance data modeling; see \cite{l:16} and \cite{NADERI2020125109}.
-These data show positive asymmetry and heavy tails. \cite{paula2012}, for example, used the Student-$t$-BS regression model to study how some explanatory variables (covariates) influence the amount of paid money by an insurance policy.
-The Student-$t$-BS distribution is a special case of the class of scale-mixture Birnbaum-Saunders (SBS) distributions, which were proposed by \citet{balakrishnan2009} and are based on the relationship between the class of scale mixtures of normal (SMN) and BS distributions.
-The main advantage of the SBS distributions over the classic BS distribution \citep{l:16,balakundu:19} is in their capability to make robust estimation of parameters in a similar way to that of SMN models, in addition to advancing the implementation of an expectation maximization (EM) algorithm; see \citet{balakrishnan2009}.
+Usually, this kind of data shows positive skewness and heavy tails. \cite{paula2012}, for example, used the BS-Student-$t$-BS regression model to study how some explanatory variables (covariates) influence the amount of paid money by an insurance policy.
+The Student-$t$-BS distribution is a special case of the class of scale-mixture Birnbaum-Saunders (SBS) distributions, which was proposed by \citet{balakrishnan2009} and is based on the relationship between the class of scale mixtures of normal (SMN) and BS distributions.
+The main advantage of the SBS distributions over the classical BS distribution \citep{l:16,balakundu:19} is their capability to make robust estimation of parameters in a way similar to that of SMN models, in addition to facilitating the implementation of an expectation maximization (EM) algorithm; see \citet{balakrishnan2009}.
 Recently, \citet{lachos2017} proposed a Bayesian regression model based on the SBS distributions for censored data.